 Open on all school days, based on the

-St. Lucie County School Board’s schedule.
+St. Lucie County School District’s schedule.

 Students are provided supervised time and interactions with positive adult role models/mentors who provide guidance and support in an environment where they can “be themselves” and be respected.
 Working families have a safe place for their special needs children to go while they work.

 Services provided include screening assessment, educational/tutorial assistance, play time, recreational and community inclusion activities, transportation, computer access, and nutrition services.

 Our Summer Camp Program is an integration of educational/tutorial assistance along with unique and exciting learning experiences designed to help to diminish the academic skills regression that often occurs over the summer months.

 Participants enjoy lots of recreational and community inclusion related activities, where the children are given the opportunity to experience and see firsthand the important role that they play in our community.
 Children are provided supervised time and interactions with positive adult role models/mentors, who provide guidance and support in an environment where they can “be themselves” and feel respected.

 Additional Info: The Arc of St. Lucie County gratefully partners with The Department of Elder Affairs, Summer Food Assistance Program in order to provide lunches and snacks.

 Children and families are primarily referred through our partnerships with the St. Lucie County School District and the State of Florida, Agency for Persons with Disabilities (APD).
 The SLC School District has additional information on transportation to the program for after school services.
 To qualify for services, students must provide documentation that they have an Individual Educational Plan (IEP) or 504 from their school or an Individual Support Plan (ISP) from APD.
 For additional information please contact the Arc’s main office at 772-468-7879.

 The Arc offers a variety of programs to meet the needs of adults 18 years or older with intellectual and developmental disabilities.
 We accept Medicaid Waiver and private pay.